 Simply put, GST would be assessed in their place going forward.
 The GST has four different rates: 5, 12, 18, and 28 percent.
 The sort of products or services will determine the exact fee that will be charged.

 GST on rent is levied at 18% of the amount paid in rent.
-It is crucial to remember that the GST is only charged on the rental of commercial property; it is not charged on the rental of residential property.
+It is crucial to remember that GST is only charged for the rental of commercial property; it is not charged for the rental of residential property.

 What are the GST exclusions for rent?